Need a discount on popular programming courses? Find them here. View offers

 What Are the Disadvantages of Bootstrap?

 No technology is perfect.
-Whether you’re a serious developer or a hobbyist, you should be aware:
+Whether you’re a serious developer or a hobbyist, you should be aware of both the advantages and disadvantages of Bootstrap.

 As you can see, there are fewer drawbacks than benefits.
 But you do need to question whether Bootstrap is right for you.
 Most Bootstrap sites will come out looking somewhat the same, depending on the amount of work you want to do to customize it.